hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
-⭐️
-We could solve essential problems and improve product development processes of each team by working with them deeply and collaboratively.
-Additionally, we learned a lot with them to improve our approaches.
-- Implemented Test Automation and related techniques based on product development teams' (unclear) needs

-The origin of the word "compassion" is "***"
-- **compassion**（ラテン語で「共に苦しむ」→共感）
-    - 実際にメンバーと一緒に痛い目に合わないと、本当の意味での協力関係は築けない
-    - 一緒に痛い目に合うことから、本当のソリューションは見つけられる。
-    - コンサル型ではなく、実際のツール・開発で実践して価値を出し続ける事が肝要ではないか？

-- マネージャーは、プロダクションコードを変更するとチームの邪魔になりかねないが、テストコードならば邪魔せずにすむ
-    - It's good to learn behavior of current products and teach members how to clarify requirements.
-    - Guide Developer Testing for `Build Quality In`

-On the other hand, we should keep the ratio
-    - 縦80%、横20%
-        - 縦：施策の効果は早いが、そのサービスに取り込まれて全体的視点を失う恐れもあり
-        - 横：具体的施策まで踏み込めない恐れはあるが、全体的視点では動きやすい
+We could solve essential problems and improve processes of each product development team by working collaboratively and deeply with them.
+We SET and product development teams implemented Test Automation and related techniques based on the idea of `Product Discovery`.
+Additionally, each team becomes sophisticated.
+For example, the Product Manager of `public APIs` writes test scripts with Karate routinely.
+He often says that the Product Manager may disturb the team by writing production codes, but can contribute to the team by writing test scripts!
+He is utilizing test scripts to understand behaviors of the product deeply, to clarify next actions and goals of the product and the team, and to guide team members doing `Developer Testing` for `Build Quality In`.

+Additionally, we learned a lot of things to improve our approaches through working with them.
+The consulting-style approach is useful to keep the whole image of activities, however, we cannot approach essential problems.
+On the other hand, the working-together approach is effective to discover and solve essential problems quickly, but we may loose the whole image of activities because of too focusing on one product development team.
+Therefore, we should utilize both style based on the phase of activities.

+The English word "compassion" derives from Latin's "compati", which means "suffer with".
+We think this is the point of leading and guiding new things like Agile.
+We SETs and product development teams had been suffering from the same problems by working together.
+We had considered solutions and solved problems one by one together.
+Those series of activities had constructed real collaborative relationships.
+Moreover, those relationships had become boosters for adapting to new Test Automation tools and process improvements.
 <br />
 <br />
 <br />